 , and others.
 I have especially enjoyed a recent interview in Publishers Weekly

 , where Cantor named no fewer than 37 favorite writers.
 Rachel now lives in Brooklyn, has written extensively for international development nonprofits, traveling widely in Europe, Sub-Saharan Africa, and South Asia.

 How to Join Our Twitter Q&A

-J. Nathan Matias develops technologies for civic participation, media analytics, and creative learning at the MIT Media Lab and Center for Civic Media.
-He also helps run @1book140, The Atlantic
+researches technology for cooperation and civic life at the MIT Media Lab and Center for Civic Media.
+He also facilitated @1book140, The Atlantic